sjbrown/1kfa/mod_guide_gm.md

 After each player has had a turn in a round, the GM takes their turn.

-On the GM's turn, they first apply the Might of any threat that is currently *endangering* a PC.
+On the GM's turn, they first apply the Might of any one threat that is currently *endangering* a PC.
 As the Might is applied, the GM describes how the threat has harmed the PC.
-If there are no *endangering* threats, this part of the turn is skipped.
+If there are no *endangering* threats, the GM may instead trigger a special ability of any of the threats in the table center.
+If none of these abilities are relevant or applicable, this first part of the GM turn is skipped.

 Then, the GM can take half (rounded up) of the threats in the scene and move them to *endanger* PCs.
 Threats can be moved from the table center or from